-There are many routes through the OAuth credential screens, but the following path is the most direct.
+There are many routes to the OAuth credential screen, but the following path is the most direct.

 First, navigate to your Google API Project Dashboard by clicking Google APIs in the upper left corner.
-Once there, click the Credentials tab.
+Once there, click the Oauth Consent Screen tab.

 Create Client ID

 Complete the Create OAuth Client ID form as instructed below and click Create.

 Application type – Select Web application and a series of settings relevant to web applications will appear.

 Name – Here you are actually naming the credentials associated with this project.
 The name can be anything that works for you.

 Authorized redirect URIs– You must add the URI of the site being connected twice, once with a slash (/) at the end, and once without a slash (/) at the end.

 You can quickly copy your URI redirects by navigating to the Accounts tab in Beehive.
 Under the Set up API Project section, you will notice a dropdown area for URI Redirects.
 Click on the row or the arrow to expand the section and you will be able to easily copy both of the URIs required for this step in the process.